gallowayevan/nursingfront/content/documentation.md

 The following table summarizes the model predictors of demand for these settings.

 [INSERT CHART 1]

-      - Forecasts of future demand were then generated using the population forecasts from the NC Office of Budget and Management to model the effect of changes in Age, Gender, Race population numbers.
+ Forecasts of future demand were then generated using the population forecasts from the NC Office of Budget and Management to model the effect of changes in Age, Gender, Race population numbers.
 Non-population forecast data such as % insured remained unchanged for all years.

-      - Demand for future demand of visits depending on setting were converted to FTE by using the ratio of visits to FTE in 2018 in all future years.
-For example, a 10% increase in demand for Ambulatory cases is modelled as a 10% increase in FTE demand for Ambulatory setting Nurses from the baseline of 2018.
+Demand for future demand of visits depending on setting were converted to FTE by using the ratio of visits to FTE in 2018 in all future years.
+For example, a 10% increase in demand for Ambulatory cases is modelled as a 10% increase in FTE demand for Ambulatory setting Nurses from the baseline of 2018.s

-      - Demand forecasts by Headcount were estimated by taking the average Headcount to FTE ratio for a given setting.
+ Demand forecasts by Headcount were estimated by taking the average Headcount to FTE ratio for a given setting.
 Due to local variation in FTE as result of age and gender, demand Headcount forecasts should be considered a &quot;guide.&quot;

-_ **Estimating Shortage/Surplus** _
+**Estimating Shortage/Surplus**

 For all demand settings, there are be multiple displays which compare supply to demand to estimate if there will be a shortage or surplus in this setting.
 In addition to a forecast at the all state level, there are forecasts at the AHEC, Medicaid, and Metro vs Non-Metro levels.

-_ **Modeling Alternative Future Scenarios** _
+**Modeling Alternative Future Scenarios**

 The baseline model assumes that the factors affecting the supply and demand for nursing services will continue as they have in 2018.
 Yet we know that nursing workforce participation patterns, models of care and other factors are likely to change.
 To account for these deviations from the _status quo_, we modeled approximately six alternative future scenarios known to affect supply and demand:

 ## What data are used in the model?

-The supply model draws on historical NC licensure data from 2008-2018, which contains annual licensure data for all RNs obtained from the NC Board of Nursing.These data are collected as a part of the biannual license renewal process and represent a complete census of NC nurses.
+The supply model draws on historical NC licensure data from 2008-2018, which contains annual licensure data for all RNs obtained from the NC Board of Nursing.
+These data are collected as a part of the biannual license renewal process and represent a complete census of NC nurses.
 These NC BON data are housed in the NC Health Professions Data System (HPDS) at the Sheps Center.
 HPDS data go back to 1979 and include demographic, education, practice and location variables needed in the supply model described below.

 The demand model draws on different data sources to model aspects of demand that are relevant to a given setting as setout below: